AntonioAPDL/antonio-aguirre.github.io/README.md

 - `public/`: theme assets and custom styles
 - `files/`: PDFs and images

-## San Lorenzo River live discharge plot
+## San Lorenzo River live USGS plot

-The home page includes a client-side Plotly chart of USGS instantaneous discharge data for the San Lorenzo River (site 11160500, parameter 00060).
-It is fully static and runs in the browser.
+The home page includes a client-side Plotly chart of USGS instantaneous values for the San Lorenzo River (site 11160500).
+It is fully static and runs in the browser, with a mode toggle for stage or discharge.

 - **Page location:** `index.html` (Plot Section).
 - **Container class:** `.usgs-iv-plot`.